wordaddict/create-api/Readme.md

 NPM version - v6.4.1

-install all packages with
+#install all packages with
 npm install

-start the application with
+#start the application with
-npm run start
+npm start

-start the test with
+#start the test with
-npm run test
+npm test

-Run lint with (Linting was done using Airbnb standard) npm run lint
+#Run lint with (Linting was done using Airbnb standard)
+npm run lint

 1) The first endpoint is a GET method-
+#Endpoint
-Endpoint - /vehicles/:modelYear/:manufacturer/:model - Gets vehicle data
+/vehicles/:modelYear/:manufacturer/:model - Gets vehicle data

 with - modelYear
      - manufacturer
      - model